Serving Jersey Shore, Middletown, Rumson, Manasquan, Brick, Colts Neck, Howell, Holmdel

-With the visual inspection and blower door test complete, you should have a pretty good idea of how much impact leaks are having on your energy use and comfort.
+With the visual inspection complete, you should have a pretty good idea of how much impact leaks are having on your energy use and comfort.
 Now what?
 You're probably wondering: "With so many leaks to plug, where do I start?"
 Don't worry.
 We've got you covered.
 Here at Dave Hoh's Home Comfort & Energy Experts, we take a simple, common-sense approach to air sealing your home.

 Call us at 1-844-656-9333 or click the button below to schedule a home energy audit and get a free quote for the home energy improvements you need.

 It's important to seal leaks in the attic first (A) because this is where the most significant leakage occurs.
 Sealing basement (B) and crawl space areas should be the next priority.
 Air sealing all of these areas in your house eliminates a major source of cold air infiltration.
 With A and B zones taken care of, what remains is conditioned space (C), the main living area of your house.

 Caulking and weatherstripping are easy and effective air-sealing techniques that can provide quick money-saving results.
 Caulk is typically used to seal cracks and openings around stationary door and window frames, and weatherstripping is used to seal moving objects such as operable doors and windows.
 Caulking and weatherstripping can be used to solve obvious air leakage, but there are likely more cracks and openings around your house that you can't see.
 A home energy audit can help identify all the areas where your home is losing energy.

 To make the biggest impact on your home's comfort and energy efficiency, it's important to make sure that your home is properly insulated once air sealing is done.
 There are a variety of insulation options that offer insulating value as well as air sealing characteristics.